davosian/home-cluster-v2/README.md

 # test
 dig @127.0.0.1 -p 8600 consul.service.consul ANY
 curl -L http://consul.service.consul:8500

+# on the clients only, test that docker resolves dns to the bridge network `172.17.0.1`
+docker run --rm alpine cat /etc/resolv.conf
 ```

 Repeat above setup for all server and clients.